ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Steps:

-1. Invoke the "Create State Synchronization and Advancement Predicate" operation within the BPI system.
+1. Initiate a "Create State Synchronization and Advancement Predicate" operation with a valid digital signature, a public key that is cryptographically tied to the unique identifier of the invoking BPI Subject, and a Predicate conformant with [**[R141]**](#r141).
-2. Use a signature verification function with the invoking BPI Subject's digital signature and its associated public key.
+2. Initiate a "Create State Synchronization and Advancement Predicate" operation with an invalid digital signature, a public key that is cryptographically tied to the unique identifier of the invoking BPI Subject, and a Predicate conformant with [**[R141]**](#r141).
-3. Confirm that the public key used in the digital signature is cryptographically tied to the unique identifier of the invoking BPI Subject.
+3. Initiate a "Create State Synchronization and Advancement Predicate" operation with a valid digital signature, a public key that is not cryptographically tied to the unique identifier of the invoking BPI Subject, and a Predicate conformant with [**[R141]**](#r141).
-4. Perform the tests listed in [**[R141]**](#r141) on the generated State Synchronization and Advancement Predicate.
+4. Initiate a "Create State Synchronization and Advancement Predicate" operation with a valid digital signature, a public key that is cryptographically tied to the unique identifier of the invoking BPI Subject, and a Predicate that is not conformant with [**[R141]**](#r141).

 Expected Results:

 1. The "Create State Synchronization and Advancement Predicate" operation successfully executes.
-2. The invoking BPI Subject's digital signature is valid and matches the public key tied to the BPI Subject's unique identifier.
+2. The "Create State Synchronization and Advancement Predicate" operation fails.
-3. The generated State Synchronization and Advancement Predicate complies with the criteria outlined in [R141].
+3. The "Create State Synchronization and Advancement Predicate" operation fails.
+4. The "Create State Synchronization and Advancement Predicate" operation fails.

 **Update State Synchronization and Advancement Predicate**